Access to data and biological material from the Norwegian Mother, Father and Child Cohort Study (MoBa)

 General information about MoBa's protocols, access documents, variable lists, price list, guidelines for articles etc. can be found on the following page:

-Information about previous applications to MoBa and ongoing projects can be found on the following page:
+MoBa does not provide exclusivity.
+Information about ongoing MoBa-projects can be found on the following page:

 Applications are submitted via Helsedata.no.
 Norwegian electronic ID is used to log in.